Let’s review some great packing hacks for moving that the experts have used in many moves, as well as some fantastic new ones we have found.

 Now that you have your boxes, you’re ready to start packing!

 Separate your clothes into three piles.
 One that you will bring with you to your new home, another that you will donate and a third that be thrown away.
 Wardrobe boxes are great to use for clothes that you want to hang and not get wrinkled.
-You can literally take them right from the closet and place then into the wardrobe box, because it has a metal hanging bar built right in.
+You can literally take them right from the closet and place them into the wardrobe box because it has a metal hanging bar built right in.
 Wrap them in a plastic bag with the hangers sticking out before you place them inside the box.
-All other clothes can be folded nicely and packed in small to medium sized boxes.
+All other clothes can be folded nicely and packed in small to medium-sized boxes.
 Make sure your clothes are clean and completely dry.
 If you pack something damp, it will create a whole host of issues.

-Other great packing tips for moving include using dish towels, bath towels, linens and clothes for fragile items.
+Other great packing hacks for moving include using dish towels, bath towels, linens, and clothes for fragile items.
 Stem wear can be placed in socks for padding, wrap kitchen towels around dishes.
 Packing paper works great as well.
 You can also use newspaper, but just be careful of the ink!
 It can transfer to items and stain them.
 Do not pack boxes too heavy, which helps prevent accidental drops.

 Smaller items like spice bottles can be put in pots and pans to save room.
-If you keep your utensils in a holder, just wrap the holder up with plastic wrap or shrink wrap to keep the utensils secure.
+If you keep your utensils in a holder, just wrap the holder up with plastic wrap or shrink-wrap to keep the utensils secure.
 Place steak knives in oven mitts so no one gets cut.
 Place a Styrofoam plate in between wrapped dishes for extra protection.

-For necklaces and bracelets, I’ve found that placing them in an empty egg carton and securing them with a piece of tape helps so that they’re not tangled.
+For necklaces and bracelets, we’ve found that placing them in an empty egg carton and securing them with a piece of tape helps so that they’re not tangled.
 Earrings and rings can be placed in small storage bags to keep them together.

-Another mistake I’ve made is not keeping the hardware together of disassembled furniture.
+Another mistake we’ve made is not keeping the hardware together of disassembled furniture.
 It can be frustrating searching for these small items.
 A good suggestion is to place them in storage bags marked as to what piece of furniture they belong to and designate a box or boxes specifically for furniture parts.
 You can even pack along any tools needed to reassemble them so you are ready to go once you get to your new home.